About cancer of the uterus

 The uterus or womb is a pear-shaped organ in a woman's abdomen between the bladder and the rectum.
 The uterus is the part of the female reproductive system where a baby develops.
 It consists of the cervix (mouth of the uterus) and the corpus (body); the corpus is made up of the endometrium (inner lining of the uterus) and muscle tissue.
 Most uterine cancers develop in the endometrium.
 The information provided below only refers to cancer of the uterine corpus (body), not the cervix.

 In New York State, cancer of the uterus is the fourth most common cancer among women.
-Each year in New York State, about 4,000 women are diagnosed with uterine cancer and about 700 women die from the disease.
+Each year in New York State, almost 4,200 women are diagnosed with uterine cancer and over 800 women die from the disease.

 Who gets cancer of the uterus?